John R. Allen: Post-military career

 After leaving the military, Allen continued to work as an adviser to Secretary of State John Kerry and former Defense Secretary Chuck Hagel.
 In this capacity he worked closely with Israeli, Palestinian, and Jordanian interlocutors on the Israeli-Palestinian Peace Plan.

-On June 13, 2013, Allen joined the Brookings Institution as a distinguished fellow.
+On 12 June 2013, Allen joined the Brookings Institution as a distinguished fellow.

-On September 11, 2014, the Obama Administration announced that Allen would coordinate international efforts against the Islamic State in Iraq and Syria.
+On 11 September 2014, the Obama Administration announced that Allen would coordinate international efforts against the Islamic State in Iraq and Syria.
 He was named as the Special Presidential Envoy for the Global Coalition against ISIL, a position he would hold for 15 months.
 Allen's diplomatic efforts increased the size of the coalition to 65 members.

-On October 23, 2015, the White House announced his departure from the post.
-He officially departed that role on November 12, 2015, and was succeeded by Brett McGurk.
+On 23 October 2015, the White House announced his departure from the post.
+He officially departed that role on 12 November 2015, and was succeeded by Brett McGurk.

+Allen is a 2015 co-recipient of the Business Executive for National Security (BENS) Eisenhower Award.
+He is also a 2016 co-recipient of the Scholar-Statesman Award from The Washington Institute.

-On October 4, 2017, Allen was named the seventh president of Brookings, succeeding Strobe Talbott.
+On 4 October 2017, Allen was named the seventh president of Brookings, succeeding Strobe Talbott.